-All students under the age of 18 must complete the following prior to registering for classes.
-Application form and \$20.00 Application Fee, Secondary Education Validation Form and the ACCUPLACER® Assessment Test before their interview with the Assistant Director or the Director of Admissions.
+All students under the age of 18 must complete the following prior to registering for classes:

+- Application form and \$20.00 Application Fee - Secondary Education Validation Form and the ACCUPLACER® Assessment Test - Interview with the Assistant Director or the Director of Admissions.
 The interview is mandatory.